Skip to content

 clip0059

-The root of the tree is the name of a script that was executed by Rapise.
-On the first level we have three groups:
+The root of the tree is the name of the script executed by Rapise.
+The first level contains three groups:

-• LG Performance – this is a folder of a load generator essential metrics captured by Rapise: CPU, Memory, Network Sent/Received bytes.
+• LG Performance – This folder contains essential load generator metrics captured by Rapise: CPU, Memory, and Network Sent/Received bytes.

-• Page Load – this folder contains nodes for each page and nested resource.
-Duration values are obtained using Window.performance structure.
+• Page Load – This folder contains nodes for each page and nested resource.
+Duration values are obtained using the Window.performance structure.
 See also http://www.w3.org/TR/navigation-timing/#processing-model

 Graph View